amrtaher1234/GSoC_Proposal-/README.md

 #### Personal Projects
 My personal projects are mostly around graphical scenes/games/android and some university projects <br>
 here is a list of some of the projects i created on my own :
-1.An openGL c++ project that is made to visualize our solar system with some features like adding dynamic moons, you can find the link <br>
+1. An openGL c++ project that is made to visualize our solar system with some features like adding dynamic moons, you can find the link <br>
 for a project run [here] (https://www.youtube.com/watch?v=cSYD7hUOuoc&t=2s).
-2.A project made with p5.js (a processing library used for graphics), it is a game in which a player is asked to solve some mcq programming questions <br> and then he plays a game at the end by which he is against spaceships that are trying to destroy him.<br>
+2. A project made with p5.js (a processing library used for graphics), it is a game in which a player is asked to solve some mcq programming questions <br> and then he plays a game at the end by which he is against spaceships that are trying to destroy him.<br>
 The user will have a score that will be compared by other user's scores which is all stored in a firebase database.
 3.
 4.
 5.